EXCLUSIVE-Iraq's $27 bln TotalEnergies deal stuck over contract wrangling

 INOC is Iraq's reconstituted national oil firm, created to emulate firms such as the huge Saudi Aramco, but its legal status has yet to be fully cleared by Iraq’s new government and parliament, presenting a risk for TotalEnergies.

-Iraq’s oil production capacity has grown from 3 million to around 5 million bpd in recent years, but the departure of oil majors such as Exxon Mobil and Shell from a number of projects due to poor returns means future growth is uncertain.
+Iraq's oil production capacity has grown from 3 million to around 5 million bpd in recent years, but the departure of oil majors such as Exxon Mobil Corp XOM.N and Royal Dutch Shell Plc RDSa.L from a number of projects due to poor returns means future growth is uncertain.

 Developments have also slowed due to growing investor focus on environmental, social and governance criteria.
 Iraq at one time had targeted becoming a rival to top global producer Saudi Arabia with output of 12 million bpd or over a tenth of global demand.